netrunnerhq/nextjs-aws-s3/README.md

 ### 🎉 Step 5.
 Upload file and finish!

+- Add the environment variables to your .env.local file for the bucket name and region.
+You can copy them from the Netrunner console.

- and use the code snippets to upload a file as a last step.
-You can also use the [example](https://github.com/netrunnerhq/nextjs-aws-s3/tree/main/example) code in this repository if convenient.
+- Run your app and or use the [example](https://github.com/netrunnerhq/nextjs-aws-s3/tree/main/example) code in this repository if convenient.

+- Click the upload button to select a test image.
+The file should upload correctly!

 <p align="center">
   <img src="./docs/logo/file-upload-completed.png" alt="Netrunner demo filed upload completed" height="360px">